bhisaac/5eFP/5eFP-SRD.md

 Your survival awards expanded capacities, allowing you to identify and acquire new advantages, qualities, or skills.

 Activating survival allows you to reveal a game objective.
 Place a foothold or setting handbook requirement on a revealed square of your choice up to 2 squares away from you.

+> **Other Game Systems**
+>
+>> When you use your dedication to activate survival, the GM indicates the direction and position (if within view) of your current focused objective on the map.
+For example, a player might activate inspired survival when faced with three mysterious doors.
+The GM reveals the door leading to the player's current quest.
+How your character ends up knowing this is connected with their class abilities, skills, and game features.
+Healers might receive divine inspiration to determine the result.
+Mages might use divination magic to determine the result.
+Scoundrels might use knowledge, cunning, or preternatural awareness to determine the result.
+Warriors might use knowledge, survival skills, or gut instincts to determine the result.

 Alternatively, once per game session, when you spend your inspiration to activate Survival, you can instead choose to activate a dedication you didn't choose at the beginning of the current game session.